Variables are place holders for information, the information might be in one of two main types; text or numeric.

 - There are two defined lists, listAddresses and listGrades.

 - The first list is a string, note the quotes around the numbers and the text.
-The list starts with a square bracket and items in the list are separate by commas.
+The list starts with a square bracket and items in the list are separated by commas.
 Note the text is in a different color, not all editors will change the text colors due to variable type.

 - In the numeric list, all elements are separated by commas but there are no quotation marks used.
 The square brackets are used again and the numbers are a different color.